outdreamer/build-a-cure/docs/ml/data_structures_algorithms_study_guide.md

 	- heap queue and priority queue algorithms
 		- heaps are binary trees for which every parent node has a value less than or equal to any of its children, implemented as an array/list with heap properties
+		- In a heap tree, the value in a node is always smaller than both of its children.
+This is different from a binary search tree, in which only the left node will be smaller than the value of its parent
+		- The completeness property means that the depth of the tree is the base-2 logarithm of the number of elements, rounded up
+		- adding a node to a heap: the node is added to the next open slot at the bottom.
+Otherwise, a new level is created and then the element is added to the new bottom layer.
+			- Once the node is added, Python compares it to its parent.
+If the heap property is violated, then the node and its parent are switched, and the check begins again at the parent.
+			- This continues until the heap property holds or the root has been reached
+			- when popping the smallest element, Python knows that, because of the heap property, the element is at the root of the tree.
+It replaces the element with the last element at the deepest layer and then checks if the heap property is violated down the branch
+			- an element must always be smaller than the elements that are at twice its index plus one and twice its index plus two
-			- you can transform a populated list into a heap via function heapify pq = []                         # list of entries arranged in a heap entry_finder = {}               # mapping of tasks to entries counter = itertools.count()     # unique sequence count def add_task(task, priority=0):
+			- you can transform a populated list into a heap via function heapify

+				pq = []                         # list of entries arranged in a heap entry_finder = {}               # mapping of tasks to entries
+				counter = itertools.count()     # unique sequence count

+				def add_task(task, priority=0):
 				    if task in entry_finder:
 				        remove_task(task)